alexanderthurston/fractal_generator/doc/Plan-4.0.md

             '''

             Simplified by:
             Reorganization of check into Config class method containsImage().
-Main will check if image is defined by using this method.
+Main will check if image is defined by using method below.

             '''
             def containsImage(self, key):
                 if key in self.mandelbrotConfigDict or key in self.juliaConfigDict: